-28After writing the paper, I discovered that David Wallace has come to a similar idea in a forthcoming paper.
+&lt;sup>28 After writing this article, I discovered that Wallace ([forthcoming]) has come to a similar idea in a forthcoming paper.
 There are some subtle differences.
 He proposes that we can reinterpret probability distributions in QSM as actual mixed states.
-Consequently, the problem of statistical mechanical probability is "radically transformed" (if not eliminated) in QSM.
+Consequently, the problem of statistical-mechanical probability is 'radically transformed' (if not eliminated) in QSM.
 Wallace's proposal is compatible with different probability distributions and hence different mixed states of the system.
-It does not require one to choose a particular quantum state such as (26).
-In contrast, I propose a particular,
+It does not require one to choose a particular quantum state such as in Equation (26).
+Moreover, it is compatible with there being an underlying pure state.
+In contrast, I propose a particular, natural initial quantum state of the universe based on the PH-subspace-the normalized projection onto the PH-subspace, Equation (26), and there is no underlying pure state.
+As we discuss in Section 5.1, this also leads to the elimination of statistical-mechanical probability, since the initial state is fixed in the theory.
+Moreover, as we discuss below, the natural state inherits the simplicity of the PH-subspace, which has implications for the nature of the quantum state.
+For a more detailed comparison, see (Chen [forthcoming]).